-Records management consulting is available to all government agencies including counties and municipalities.

-A comprehensive database system encompassing Archival and Records Center holdings allows rapid retrieval of records by keyword searches.
-Special projects included photographic scanning, digitizing, and/or re-filming of vital records whose original versions or microfilm copies were in poor condition, and deploying searchable databases in the Research Room.
-The databases are accessible via the Internet.
+Records management consulting and training is available to all government agencies, including counties and municipalities.
+A comprehensive database system allows for retrieval of records.
+Special projects included scanning, digitizing records, and/or re-filming of records whose original versions are in poor condition, and deploying searchable databases in the Archives' Research Room.
 When funding is available, the Archives makes financial grants available for archival preservation and access projects.
+The Archives' Internet address is: www.maine.gov/sos/arc/.